Where Should I Move Quiz

-- No. If you prefer the comfort of your car, here are some locations you should look into: Tucson, AZ, Greensboro, NC, and Fresno, CA. In general, you should avoid larger cities, as they tend to be quite a drag to drive through.
+- No. If you prefer the comfort of your car, and you’re interested in how car shipping works, here are some locations you should look into: Tucson, AZ, Greensboro, NC, and Fresno, CA. In general, you should avoid larger cities, as they tend to be quite a drag to drive through.

 I recently graduated and am a career-oriented person.

 - Yes.
 Many cities in America are great for young professionals and established experts alike.
 These include Scottsdale, AZ, Orlando, FL, and Colorado Springs, CO, to name a few.
 If you are a young and aspiring professional, you’ll be happy to learn there is a long list of cities that will cater to your career-oriented needs.

 - No, I am family-focused.
 Do you find it more important to live in a family-friendly area?
 Then some of the locations you should look into include Beaverton, OR, Ann Arbor, MI, and Moscow, ID.
 They all share a community spirit, offer great schooling options, and have numerous amenities.
 Also, check out these 4 tips that will help you prepare to move with kids.

 - No, I’m trying to have fun.
 If you are at the age where your career and family aren’t that big of a factor yet, and you’re just trying to have some fun and meet people to share a beer with before you settle down, we have some recommendations.
 Why not look into moving to Miami, FL, New York, NY, or San Diego, CA?
 The advantages of moving alone are numerous and adjusting to a new country will be a piece of cake for you.